Building Real-Time Ethereum Event Notifications with BLAZED.sh

 }

 Each webhook configuration specifies the contract address to monitor and the event signature to filter for.
 The event signature is crucial - it’s the Keccak-256 hash of the event’s function signature.
-For the standard ERC-20 Transfer event, this signature Transfer(address,address,uint256)
+For the standard ERC-20 Transfer event, this signature Transfer(address,address,uint256) hashes to the value shown above.

 When monitoring DeFi protocols like Compound, liquidation events have their own unique signatures.
 The beauty of this approach is that you can monitor any event from any contract simply by knowing its signature and contract address.